Food & drinks

 Jericho mineral water

-Palestine origin mineral water.
-Jericho is the city famous for its plenty of water.
+Palestine-origin mineral water.
+Jericho is a city famous for its plenty of water.

-Tap water is safe in Palestine (in author’s opinion), but it isn’t that tasty.
+Tap water is safe in Palestine (in the author’s opinion), but it isn’t that tasty.

 knafeh

-Knafeh is a sweet cheese pastry added syrup and pistachio on it.
+Knafeh is a sweet cheese pastry with syrup and pistachio on it.

 Knafeh is a specialty of Nablus.
 There are some famous pastry shops (see this entry).